jhead/phantom/README.md

 **A note on `-bind_port`:**

-The port used by proxy can be defined with this flag.
+The port used by proxy can be defined with the `-bind_port` flag.
 It can be useful if you are behind a firewall and want to open only necessary ports to phantom.
+Note that you'll always need to open port 19132 in addition to the bind port for phantom to work.

 This flag can be used with or without the `-bind` flag.
-Default value is 0.
-0 means a random port will be used.
+Default value is 0, which means a random port will be used.

 **Example**